gmshake/maven-enforcer/README.md

 Where can I get the latest release?
 -----------------------------------
-You can download source and binaries from our [download page][enforcer-download]
+You can download release source from our [download page][enforcer-download].

 You can get the Maven Enforcer plugin via the following coordinates from central: